saleemm1/payonce-cash/README.md

 - **For Sellers:** Activate "Viral Mode" to offer a **10% Instant Commission**.
 - **For Affiliates:** Buy a product, get your unique link, and earn 10% on every sale you drive.
 - **The Magic:** The 10% is split **on-chain, instantly**.
 No "Affiliate Dashboard" needed.
 The cash hits your wallet the moment the sale is made.
+- **Instead of sellers wasting their budget on ads, we've turned customers into marketers.

+Every buyer receives a unique link.

+For every sale made through this link:

+90% goes to the seller.
+10% goes to the marketer.

+The split happens instantly on-chain.
+No Dashboards
+No Minimum Payout
+No Withdrawal Requests

+Your wallet receives your earnings instantly.

 ---